lammps/lammps/doc/src/pair_tersoff_mod.rst

 This pair style requires the :doc:`newton <newton>` setting to be "on" for pair interactions.

+The *shift* keyword is not supported by the *tersoff/gpu*, *tersoff/intel*, *tersoff/kk*, *tersoff/table* or *tersoff/table/omp*
+variants.

-The Tersoff/MOD potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
-You can use the Tersoff/MOD potential with any LAMMPS units, but you would need to create your own Tersoff/MOD potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.
+The *tersoff/mod* potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
+You can use the *tersoff/mod* pair style with any LAMMPS units, but you would need to create your own Tersoff/MOD potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.